planqtn/planqtn/DEVELOPMENT.md

 ## Web UI features

 A large set of the features are only in the UI, which doesn't need any backend infrastructure.
-The PlanqTN UI is based on Vite/ReactJS and is served using Vercel.
+The PlanqTN UI is based on Vite/ReactJS and is served as a Cloud Run Service.

 ### Components

 Source code is contained within the `app/ui` folder.
-Vercel setup is in `vercel.json`.

 ### Development setup